 We were also offered a knife in case we wanted to try to open them up by ourselves.

-The scallops were offered to us in the shell.
-I was amazed at the savvy of the crew; they conjured up a luxurious meal straight from the ocean!
+The scallops were served in their shells.
+I was amazed at the crew's savvy; they conjured up a luxurious meal straight from the ocean!
 One has got to love these fishermen :)

 Fruit of the Ocean